NetAppEMEA/hackathon-vol2/TRELLO.md

     [root@centos72 ~]# systemctl start docker
     ```

+1. Run a Docker container to verify your install is sane:
+    - A basic one is `docker run --rm hello-world`
+    - A fancy one is `docker run --rm -it egray/cmatrix`

 1. There are some steps needed to complete initialization of the SolidFire cluster.
 Open the Web GUI.
     - Lab credentials are username: `admin`, password: `Netapp1!`
     - One node + drives needs to be added to the cluster using one of these techniques (powershell prefered):